Systematically Improvable Numerical Atomic Orbital Basis Using Contracted Truncated Spherical Waves: Methods

 \subsubsection{Reference Systems}

-For the transferability of NAOs, reference systems should cover potential polarization or bonding in real chemical environments.
-Blum \textit{et al}.~\cite{Blum2009} and Chen \textit{et al}.~\cite{Chen2010} use homo-nuclear dimers with various bond lengths, and Lin \textit{et al}.~\cite{Lin2021} include additional trimers in triple-zeta level NAOs generation.
-All their NAOs show stable precision across a wide range of systems.
-In this paper, we include at least 4 bond lengths for each dimer as reference.
-The detailed values of bond lengths are selected such that the corresponding energies relative to the equilibrium are within an energy window $\sim$1.0 eV.
+\MC{ To ensure the transferability of NAOs, reference systems should cover potential polarization and bonding in real chemical environments.
+Blum et al.~\cite{Blum2009} and Chen et al.~\cite{Chen2010} used homonuclear dimers with various bond lengths.
+Lin et al.~\cite{Lin2021} included additional trimers in the generation of triple-zeta level NAOs.
+Their NAOs all show stable precision across a wide range of systems.
+In this paper, we use at least 4 bond lengths for each dimer as references.
+The specific bond lengths are selected so that the corresponding energies relative to equilibrium fall within an energy window of approximately 1.0 eV. }